This policy outlines what “cookies” are, why they're used, how we use them and how you can disable them in your browser if you want to.

 Cookies are small text files which are stored on your computer’s hard drive.

 They can be used by websites to track the user, remember preferences, allow the user to log into secure areas of websites, store items in virtual shopping baskets and a whole host of other tasks.

 We may use anonymous analytics cookies to track the number of users we have, the pages they visit, the duration of the visit and a whole host of other useful information about how our users browse and engage with our website.

-Knowing this information allows us to understand our audience reach, audience demographics, the success our marketing campaigns, which areas of our website are most popular, and clearer picture of how to design and implement new changes to our website and business going forward.
+Knowing this information allows us to understand our audience reach, audience demographics, the success of our marketing campaigns, which areas of our website are most popular and get a clearer picture of how to design and implement new changes to our website and business going forward.